DaveGee/datadog-cpu/readme.md

 ### `2022-05-20`

+- Should probably separate the `cpu load` feature and the `alerting` feature.
+Although the reducer would still be shared..
 - Tested only on Chrome & Safari.
 - Discussing with the "PO" (Coralie), we agree that:
 -- It's fine to use a framework for charts (rechart), no need to chart myself.